samuelstroschein/Washer-Dryer-Interface/README.md

 ### Software

-Disclaimer: I started this project with 0.1 knowledge of programming.
-The code is bad, like really bad.
+Disclaimer: I started this project with 0.1% of knowledge in programming: The code is bad, like really bad.
 - The first versions did not make use of objects (duplicate code for washer and dryer).
 After learning about object oriented programming that was implemented (but not from scratch).
 - Did not know what HTTP requests or JSON files are.
 The communication is done via a HTTP Get request which send 4 boolean values (REST safe you know haha).